CasuallyCritical/OneLoneCoffeeEngine/README.md

 I don't care what you do with this Engine, but please give credit for the engine!
 I would be happy if you did.

+SRC is the "OLCJavaGameEngine.rar"
+Library is the "One Lone Coffee Engine.jar"

 GUIDE:

 The library is simple to use.